monch1962/hoverfly-middleware-template/README.md

 and all the test cases in `*_test.go` files will execute.

 Once you're written your test cases, you can start changing your middleware to get all the tests to pass

+#### Building middleware

+To compile a version of your middleware that will run on your own system

+`$ go build -o middleware middleware.go`

+This will create a `./middleware/middleware` executable file that you can run from your command line

+To build a version that will run inside a Docker container

+`$ GOOS=linux GOARCH=amd64 go build -o middleware middleware.go`

+This will also create a `./middleware/middleware` executable file, but this one will run under linux/amd64 (i.e. Linux or a Docker container).
+You can mount the `./middleware` directory as a Docker volume for the Hoverfly container image if you choose to do so

 ### Case 2: you don't have a Go compiler installed, but you can run Docker